certbot/certbot/docs/packaging.rst

 3. ``jws`` is an internal script for ``acme`` module and it doesn't have to be packaged - it's mostly for debugging: you can use it as ``echo foo | jws sign | jws verify``.

+4. When packing certbot-nginx, ``certbot_nginx/options-ssl-nginx.conf`` should be copied into ``/etc/letsencrypt`` and updated on new releases.
+If a user has modified the file, they should be asked if they would like to override their local changes.

-4. Do get in touch with us.
+5. Do get in touch with us.
 We are happy to make any changes that will make packaging easier.
 If you need to apply some patches don't do it downstream - make a PR here.

 Already ongoing efforts
 =======================